groupdocs-conversion/GroupDocs.Conversion-Docs/java/developer-guide/basic-usage/convert-document/pdf.md

         description: Learn how to convert PDF to DOCX in Java step by step
         steps:
         - name: Load source PDF file
           text: Create an instance of Converter class and pass source PDF file path as a constructor parameter.
-You may specify absolute or relative file path as per your requirements.
+You may specify absolute or relative file paths as per your requirements.
         - name: Specify convert options
           text: Create an instance of WordProcessingConvertOptions class.
         - name: Convert to DOCX and save result
           text: Call Converter class convert method and pass the filename for the converted DOCX file and the WordProcessingConvertOptions object from the previous step as parameters.
 ---

-Portable Document Format (PDF) was developed to introduce a standard for document's representation and other reference material in a format that is independent of application software, hardware as well as operating system.
-Content of PDF files is not limited to text only, it could be hyperlinks, images, interactive buttons and forms, electronic signatures, watermarks and many more.
-Therefore it's often needed to convert PDF files to some other formats to edit or modify its content.
+Portable Document Format (PDF) was developed to introduce a standard for document representation and other reference material in a format that is independent of application software, hardware as well as from operating systems.
+Content of PDF files is not limited to text only, it could be hyperlinks, images, interactive buttons and forms, electronic signatures, watermarks, and many more.
+Therefore it's often needed to convert PDF files to some other formats to edit or modify their content.
 Using **GroupDocs.Conversion for Java** library you can convert PDF files to a wide range of popular file formats, and all you need for this is just several lines of lines code in Java programming language.

-{{< alert style="info" >}}
-NOTE: This article describes the most popular conversions for PDF files, please refer to a full list of possible conversions at the GroupDocs.Conversion for Java [supported formats]({{< ref "conversion/java/getting-started/supported-document-formats.md" >}}).
-{{< /alert >}}

 GroupDocs.Conversion for Java supports different kinds of conversions from PDF documents to other file formats and also conversion from different formats to PDF.
 You can examine conversion quality and accuracy online by using [GroupDocs.Conversion App](https://products.groupdocs.app/conversion/family) live demo.
 It works on any device and is absolutely free.

-Learn this section for PDF conversion code snippets and examples in Java programming language.
+## Supported PDF file Conversions

+{{< include file="/conversion/java/_includes/supported-conversions/pdf.md" type="page" >}}

 ## Convert PDF to Word

-Microsoft Word is one of the most convenient ways to edit and manage document's content, that's why PDF to Word conversion is so popular.
-Transforming a PDF file to Word document in a manual way could be a tricky and lengthy process.
+Microsoft Word is one of the most convenient ways to edit and manage document content, that's why PDF to Word conversion is so popular.
+Transforming a PDF file to a Word document in a manual way could be a tricky and lengthy process.
 Much easier is to convert PDF to Word programmatically in Java.
-This way any file created as PDF could be converted to a Word document for later content manipulations and editing text, tables, images, lists etc.
+This way any file created as PDF could be converted to a Word document for later content manipulations and editing text, tables, images, lists, etc.

-GroupDocs.Conversion for Java supports PDF conversion to all popular formats of Microsoft Word like - DOC, DOCX, RTF etc. Document transformation process is quite simple and straightforward from users point of view - all you need is two-three lines of code.
+GroupDocs.Conversion for Java supports PDF conversion to all popular formats of Microsoft Word like - DOC, DOCX, RTF, etc. The document transformation process is quite simple and straightforward from the user's point of view - all you need is two-three lines of code.
 The default format for PDF to Word conversion is DOCX - it's a well-known format for Microsoft Word 2007 and later versions which is a combination of XML and binary files.
 Here is a code snippet for PDF to DOCX conversion:

 ```java